IBM-Cloud/vpc-tutorials/vpc-multi-region/README.md

     ssh-add -K ~./ssh/<YOUR_PRIVATE_KEY>
     ```

-1. Navigate to `vpc-multiregion` folder in the repo and create a `.env` file from the template
+1. Navigate to `vpc-multi-region` folder in the repo and create a `.env` file from the template

    ```
-    cd vpc-multiregion
+    cd vpc-multi-region
     cp template.env .env
    ```